 I studied Computer Sciences in the Lebanese University of Beirut and got a Bachelor’s Degree in it.
 But everything I know of and on the Web today is self-taught.
 I’ve always wanted to study multiple majors because I never wanted to stop learning.
 I’m grateful that I ended up in a field where one of the major requierements for staying relevant is to continuously keep learning.

 The more I learn, the more I write and speak about what I learn.
 Giving back to the community I’m part of and that I learn so much from is a natural part of being who I am in this field.

-Shortlisted for two net awards: Developer of the Year and Outstanding Contribution of the Year, I was voted the Developer of the Year in the 2015 net awards.
-I also won an O’Reilly Web Platform Award in April 2015 for my contributions to the Web community.
+I’ve been shortlisted for two net awards: Developer of the Year and Outstanding Contribution of the Year back in 2015.
+I was voted the Developer of the Year by the amazing community I am part of.
+The community also nomimated, voted and won me an O’Reilly Web Platform Award in April 2015 for my contributions to the Web community.